bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 You can create more than one API key if required.
 Each API key has an optional description which can help you record what it is used for.

-On this page, you can unrevoke, revoke and change the description of existing API keys for your login.
+On this page, you can unrevoke, revoke, make sticky, and change the description of existing API keys for your login.
 A revoked key means that it cannot be used.
 The description is optional and purely for your information.

+Sticky API keys may only be used from one IP address, which reduces the risk of the key being leaked.
+The IP address is the one the key was last used from.
+The expected workflow is that the sticky bit will be set once your application (or script) is setup.
+The sticky attribute may only be set, it can't ever be unset.

 You can also create a new API key by selecting the checkbox under the 'New API key' section of the page.